 I know that mindfulness will continue to be something that I practice, build, and struggle with probably for the rest of my life’s journey.
 However, when I think about my BIG life, it is more about the journey than the destination anyway.
 So the challenges and obstacles are just as important to my path as the successes.
 I hope to keep this in mind throughout 2018.
 Happy New Years!

-If you find yourself wanting to discover your Big life and explore the practice of mindfulness that works for you, please contact me.
+If you find yourself wanting to discover your Big life and explore the practice of mindfulness that works for you, please contact me, a therapist in Spokane, WA.
 I would love to see how I can help you on your journey.